nearlyforget/meeting-minutes-draft/README.md

-# Universal Commerce Protocol - TC Meeting Minutes
+# Universal Commerce Protocol - Meeting Minutes

 This repository serves as the official, transparent, and version-controlled record of the Universal Commerce Protocol (UCP) Technical Committee (TC) decisions and discussions.